 West Lake Landfill Blog: Ed Smith – Policy Director

 West Lake Landfill Blog.
 MCE unpacks the complicated issues at the smoldering and radioactive West Lake Landfill Superfund site.
 This blog breaks down the technical and political issues involved at the West Lake Landfill.
-We provide a place for readers to get in the weeds about specific issues and a place to share new information as is obtained through the use of the Freedom of Information Act.
-It’s no secret the EPA has a troubled history of handling the site properly and that Army Corps of Engineers FUSRAP should be in charge.
+We provide a place for readers to get in the weeds about specific issues and a place to share new information as it is obtained through the use of the Freedom of Information Act.
+It’s no secret the EPA has a troubled history of handling the site properly and that the Army Corps of Engineers FUSRAP should be in charge.
 It’s also no secret that long-lived radioactive contamination should be removed from an unlined landfill in the Missouri River floodplain that was never designed or permitted to contain such dangerous material.
 We’ll explore these issues and more.

 - Adequate Testing at West Lake Needed Before Proposed Remedy

 - The Safe Side of the Fence: STL’s Nuclear Legacy Is Personal